Living on the edge: Phase transitions in convex programs with random data: Conic geometry and phase transitions

-To underscore these achievements, we have performed some computer experiments to compare the theoretical and empirical phase transitions.
-Figure~\ref{fig:lin-inv-1}[left] shows the performance of~\eqref{eq:l1-min-v2} for identifying a sparse vector in $\R^{100}$; Figure~\ref{fig:lin-inv-1}[right] shows the performance of~\eqref{eqn:S1-min} for identifying a low-rank matrix in $\R^{30 \times 30}$.
-In each case, the colormap indicates the empirical probability of success over the randomness in the measurement operator.
-The empirical 5\%, 50\%, and 95\% success isoclines are determined from the data.
-We also draft the theoretical phase transition curve, promised by Theorem~\ref{thm:phase-trans-lin-inv}, where the number $m$ of measurements equals the statistical dimension of the appropriate descent cone, which we compute using the formulas from Sections~\ref{sec:descent-cones-ell_1} and~\ref{sec:descent-cones-trace}.
+We have performed some computer experiments to compare the theoretical and empirical phase transitions.
+Figure~\ref{fig:lin-inv-1}[left] shows the performance of~\eqref{eq:l1-min-v2} for identifying a sparse vector in $\R^{100}$ from random measurements.
+Figure~\ref{fig:lin-inv-1}[right] shows the performance of~\eqref{eqn:S1-min} for identifying a low-rank matrix in $\R^{30 \times 30}$ from random measurements.
+In each case, the heat map indicates the observed probability of success with respect to the randomness in the measurement operator.
+The 5\%, 50\%, and 95\% success isoclines are calculated from the data.
+We also draft the theoretical phase transition curve, promised by Theorem~\ref{thm:phase-trans-lin-inv}, where the number $m$ of measurements equals the statistical dimension of the appropriate descent cone; the statistical dimension formulas are drawn from Sections~\ref{sec:descent-cones-ell_1} and~\ref{sec:descent-cones-trace}.
 See Appendix~\ref{app:experiments} for the experimental protocol.

 In both examples, the theoretical prediction of Theorem~\ref{thm:phase-trans-lin-inv} coincides almost perfectly with the 50\% success isocline.
 Furthermore, the phase transition takes place over a range of $O(\sqrt{d})$ values of $m$, as promised.
-Although Theorem~\ref{thm:phase-trans-lin-inv} does not explain why the transition region tapers at the bottom-left and top-right corners of each plot, we have established a more detailed version of Theorem~\ref{thm:kinematic} that allows us to predict this phenomenon as well.
-See the discussion after Theorem~\ref{thm:approx-kinem} for more information.
+Although Theorem~\ref{thm:phase-trans-lin-inv} does not explain why the transition region tapers at the bottom-left and top-right corners of each plot, we have established a more detailed version of Theorem~\ref{thm:kinematic} that allows us to predict this phenomenon as well; see Section~\ref{sec:discuss-approx-kinem}.